ammrat13/wikiracer-embeddings/link-prediction/README.md

 This models were developed with TensorFlow and Keras because that's what was familiar to me.
 Unfortunately, it seems difficult to run TensorFlow models from C++.
-In the future, we should use PyTorch.
-It should also be possible to export the weights if we want to.
+So, there are scripts to export the models to PyTorch.

+The scripts don't work TensorFlow for CUDA installed, so you have to just install the normal TensorFlow package when running them.